igbocha3/igbocha3/README.md

 </div>

 <div align="center">
 Experienced sound specialist, founder of a highly successful recording studio.
 Big fan of automation and data structuring.
+Organized and communicative, self-directed and detail-oriented.
 From 2021 a hardworking student dedicated to learning and developing programming skills.
 Strong interest in app and game development.
 Crypto enthusiast, curious about VR/AR technologies and belief in the future of the metaverse.
 </div>